-How to Start a Salon in California
+How to Start a Hair Salon in California (2026)

-Last updated: February 23, 2026
+Last updated: April 1, 2026

 Opening a hair salon in California means working with the Board of Barbering and Cosmetology (BBC), the state agency that licenses both individual practitioners and salon establishments.
 California overhauled its licensing requirements with SB 803 (effective January 1, 2022), which significantly reduced training hours and eliminated the practical exam for all license types.
 If you researched California cosmetology licensing before 2022, the rules have changed.